stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 Vectors and texture coordinates are not required for the triangle demo so we will gloss over these objects until later.

-Finally we implement a builder for a vertex with the specific component implementations listed above:
+Finally we implement a builder for a vertex with the above components:

 ```java
 public static class Builder {